abhushansahu/mera-ai/README.md

 This starts:
 - PostgreSQL (database)
 - Mera AI Application (with all dependencies)
+- Frontend UI (Next.js web interface)

+The UI will be available at http://localhost:3000
 The API will be available at http://localhost:8000

 #### 4. Stop Services